Gui-Devz/e-pokemon/README.md

 - 🔵 [Context API][contextapi] — React ContextAPI is the most practical and useful way for handling and sharing global states.(My personal opinion here 🙋‍♂️)
 - 💹 [SASS][sass] — Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
 - 💹 [Storybook][storybook] — Storybook is an open source tool for building UI components and pages in isolation.
+- 💹 [Pokemon API][pokemonapi] — All the Pokémon data you'll ever need in one place, easily accessible through a modern RESTful API.
+- 💹 [IP-API][ipapi] — Geo-localization by IP address through this API.

 ## :information_source: How To Use